Winter Sales Season January 2nd to March 19th

-We’ll begin – at the beginning – of the calendar year!
-This is after the holiday sales season, where spending is a bit down as people let their wallets recover from the Holiday hangover.
-That means January is a bit dead as far as sales go, but there are some remarkable holiday sales opportunities to get your year started off right, so don’t let the cold wind get to your bank account, capitalize on these holiday sales opportunities.
+Let’s start from the beginning, the turn of the calendar year.
+The winter sale season begins after the Christmas holiday season, where spending is a bit down as people let their wallets recover from the expense hangover.
+That means January is a little slow for sales.
+Still, there are some remarkable holiday sales opportunities to get your year started right.
+So don’t let the cold breeze freeze your bank account, make the most of these remaining holiday sale opportunities.

 Groundhog Day – Feb 2nd

-Use this as a way to re-engage your customers or your email list by offering deals especially for Groundhog Day.
-Write a clever line related to your products or business, offer a discount or even throw in some products that might be related to either winter or spring.
+Use this as a way to re-engage your customers or your email list by offering deals, especially for Groundhog Day.
+Write a creative tag line related to your products or business.
+Offer a discount, and even throw in some bonus products that might be related to either winter or spring.
 You can also encourage people to send your social accounts pictures of groundhogs as a contest.
-Get creative and use this to get your email list back to your site!
+Get creative and use this to get your email list back to your site.

-Chinese New Year – Varies Between Jan 21st and Feb 20th
+Lunar (Chinese) New Year – falls between Jan 21st and Feb 20th

-Chinese New Year or Lunar New Year is yet another holiday sales opportunity.
-Leading up to the holiday, people will clean their house, sweep floors and scrub windows to get rid of any dirt and clutter because it is bad luck to keep it beyond the start of the New Year celebration.
-Another thing they do: buy new clothes.
+Chinese New Year or Lunar New Year is a huge celebration in many parts of Asia and its diaspora.
+It is yet another holiday sales opportunity for you.
+Leading up to the holiday, people will clean their house, sweep floors and scrub windows to get rid of any dirt and clutter.
+This is because it’s believed to be bad luck to keep it beyond the start of the New Year celebration.
+What follows a declutter, buying new clothes.

-Lots of luxury brands are already capitalizing on this trend, so your aspiring merch store or established presence can both use this ritual to drive sales!
+Lots of luxury brands are already capitalizing on this trend, and so should you.
+Your aspiring merch store or established presence can both use this ritual to drive sales.
 Get ahead of it by promoting heavily on your social media outlets.
-It’s a Lunar calendar, based on the Moon, so you can use themes like day and night or old and new.
-Also fun – the Chinese calendar names the years, such as the year of the rat or the year of the pig or ox.
-Use these fun animals in your marketing to get more into the holiday spirit!
+It’s a Lunar calendar, based on the Moo, which means you can use themes like day and night or old and new.
+Oranges, yes, the fruit, and the colors red and orange are the seasonal colors and are meant to bring good luck.
+Fun fact – in the Chinese calendar, years correspond to specified zodiac animals such as the year of the rat, pig, or ox.
+Find what animals represent the year, and use them in your marketing to get more into the holiday spirit!

 Valentine’s Day Feb 14th

-According to the national retail federation, consumers spent over $20bn on Valentine’s Day in 2019 – despite fewer people celebrating the holiday.
-Some sites like finder.com say that the spending is closer to $30bn.
-This is a massive sales opportunity for any merch empire – and can really make that cold winter after the holidays seem a lot cozier from the cash that’s ready to be made.
-Love themed gifts, especially catchy, kitschy or ironic gifts – are a good place to start.
+According to the national retail federation, consumers spent over $20bn on Valentine’s Day in 2020 – despite fewer people celebrating the holiday.
+Some sites like finder.com say that the spending is closer to $27bn.
+This is a massive sales opportunity for any business and can make that cold winter after the holidays seem a lot cozier from the cash that’s ready to be made.
+Love themed gifts, incredibly catchy, kitschy, or ironic anti-valentine’s day gifts, are an excellent place to start.

-The number 1 category of spending is, of course, candy, followed by greeting cards and then flowers.
-Clothing and Jewelry make up 18% each of sales, which amounts to over $7.2 billion spent on clothing and jewelry – huge potential for any merch store.
+The number one category of spending is jewelry, followed by flowers and then candy.
+Clothing and Jewelry make up 18% of sales, which amounts to over $7.2 billion spent on clothing and jewelry – massive potential for any merch store.

 Take advantage of love, heartbreak, and cynicism by capitalizing on sales over one of the highest spend holidays around and grow that merch empire!